 Our research focuses on exploring unconventional approaches that integrate synthesis, self-assembly, fluid dynamics, and scalable processing of nano-materials from both organic and inorganic worlds with complementary strengths, well-defined conformation, morphology, composition and electronic properties for energy harvesting and storage applications.
 The convergence of these interdisciplinary studies provides revealing insights into the development of new generations of hybrid materials with unprecedented materials properties, especially those pertinent to energy harvesting and storage applications.

-High Throughput Nanoprocessing of Printable Hybrid Photovoltaics
+3. High Throughput additive manufacturing of Printable Hybrid Photovoltaics

 Organic-inorganic perovskites that combine the strength of both chemical worlds have emerged as tantalizing candidates for next generation photovoltaics.
 Two of the most formidable challenges are the formation of pin-hole free precursor thin films and the subsequent transformation into highly crystallized absorber upon thermal annealing.
 To surmount this hurdle, we explore the electrohydrodynamically-assisted continuous liquid interface propagation (clip) as a general, and potentially scalable nanomanufacturing route toward synthesizing high quality perovskite thin films in a rapid and high throughput fashion.
 This strategy conceptually mimics the advantageous self-organizing features of emulsion droplets where the use of a binary solvent system, concurrently and continuously, initiates a three-stage process of coalescence, spreading, and merging, thus optimizing thin film morphology upon deposition without the needs for additional engineering steps.
 The resulting perovskite thin film not only exhibits a smooth topology with the root mean square roughness of only a few nm, but also reveals hybrid morphology where micron-sized grains intersperse between interconnected, and continuous crystalline networks.
-This gives rise to the highest power conversion efficiency of 16.50 % and average 14.68%, representing a nearly two-fold increase compared to that of conventional spray-pyrolysis approach.
+This gives rise to the highest power conversion efficiency of 20.50 % and average 18.68%, representing a nearly two-fold increase compared to that of conventional spray-pyrolysis approach.
 As a final critical aspect, the proposed strategy contributes new insights to efficiently managing the environmentally hazardous lead during processing, significantly reducing the amount by two orders of magnitude compared to that of spin-coating to achieve the same thin film thickness.